PaulSpence/110Evs140E/README.md

-# Southern Ocean along 110E and 140E: Evaluation for 2023 MIZ VoyagE
+# Southern Ocean along 110E and 140E: Evaluation for 2023 MIZ Voyage

 A collaborative project to evaluate the ACCESS-OM2-01 model in the Southern Ocean along 110E and 140E: the possible cruise lines for the MIZ 2023 research cruise.
 All alre welcome to work on analysis scripts together, suggest new analysis directions, discuss figures etc.